TofanAlina/PowerBI-Projects/Project1_SalesAnalysis/README.md

 ### Personal Reflection

 My most important takeaways from this project were understanding the process of building a data analysis project — from performing ETL on raw data to creating clear and insightful visualizations — and learning about the AIMS Grid, which is helpful for clarifying tasks and defining project goals.
 Moreover, I strengthened my SQL skills and developed the ability to design visualizations and analyses that answer specific business questions and extract valuable insights from raw data.
+>Note: The insights and business recommendations included in this file are based on my own interpretation and analysis of the dataset.